Expedient reporting and response is critical when water intrusion event occurs in a building.

 Mold

 Mold is a type of fungi that is naturally occurring and can be found in various indoor and outdoor environments year-round.
-When mold is introduced to an indoor environment, problems may arise affecting building materials and indoor air quality.
+If mold is introduced to an indoor environment and left unchecked, mold gradually causes building material and structural damage, damage to furnishings, and impacts indoor air quality (IAQ).
+Please see UVM’s Indoor Air Quality Response Program for more information regarding indoor mold growth.

 If key variables are present, mold can grow on various types of materials, such as dust, food, potted plants, furnishings, wood, paper products, insulation, carpet, and other building materials.